bluesky/tiled/docs/source/how-to/docker.md

 ## Example: A persistent writable catalog

-We will mount a local directory, which will be used to hold uploaded data and # a (SQLite) database to index the metadata.
+We will create and mount a local directory, `./storage` which will be used to hold uploaded data and # a (SQLite) database to index the metadata.

 ```
 mkdir storage/